-Dear Community and Friends of LHUCC,
+Dear Community & Friends of Linden Hills UCC,

 Pastor Lawrence Richardson